AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

 - [About types](xref:ccTypes)
 - [Types best practices](xref:bpTypes)

+Once a type is created, it cannot be edited.

 ## Procedure

 1. Click the ![Menu icon](../images/menu-icon.png) icon and click **Sequential Data Store** (under Data Management).